mckinsey/vizro/vizro-ai/docs/pages/user-guides/use-different-languages.md

 # Generate visualizations using different languages
 Vizro-AI is versatile, supporting prompts and chart visualizations in languages other than English.
-Let's explore this capability with two examples, starting with Chinese where we inquire about visualizing the GDP per capita over time.
+In this guide you will explore this capability with two examples, starting with Chinese where we inquire about visualizing the GDP per capita over time.

 !!! example "Vizro-AI Chinese"